Human Rights Lab BA Fellowship

 - Access to shared work space in the Pozen Center

-The Human Rights Lab piloted the inaugural cohort of the Human Rights Lab Track during the 2019-20 academic year, after which the BA Fellowship program was expanded to include the Pozen Human Rights Track.
-You can read about the inaugural BA Fellows and their thesis topics on the 2019-20 BA Fellowship cohort page.
+The Human Rights Lab piloted the inaugural cohort of the Lab BA Fellowship during the 2019-20 academic year.
+You can read about the inaugural Lab BA Fellows and their thesis topics on the 2019-20 BA Fellowship cohort page.

 The application asks you to list two academic references who can speak to the substance and/or quality of your work.
-No letter is required up front.
-We will notify you before contacting any of the references you list.
+Your references are not required to provide letters up front, but they may be contacted as part of the application process.

 Please contact Lab Director Alice Kim with any questions.